 POHRPC Research Fellows

-Chi is an assistant professor of Oral Health Sciences and adjunct assistant professor of Pediatric Dentistry at the University of Washington School of Dentistry.
-He also has an adjunct appointment in the Department of Health Services (School of Public Health).
-Chi is dual-board-certified in pediatric dentistry and dental public health.
-He completed an AB degree in government and Asian studies (Cornell, 2000), a D.D.S. degree (Washington, 2006), residencies in pediatric dentistry and dental public health (Iowa, 2009), and a Ph.D. in health services research (Iowa, 2009).
+Donald Chi is an Associate Professor of Oral Health Sciences at the University of Washington.
+He is board-certified in pediatric dentistry and dental public health.
+He completed an AB degree in government (Cornell, 2000), a D.D.S. degree (Washington, 2006), residencies in pediatric dentistry and dental public health (Iowa, 2009), and a Ph.D. in health services research (Iowa, 2009).

 Nowak has served as executive director and president, American Board of Pediatric Dentistry; member of the board of trustees and President of the American Academy of Pediatric Dentistry; the Executive Council of the American Society of Dentistry for Children; as president of the Academy of Dentistry for the Handicapped; and president of the National Foundation of Dentistry for the Handicapped.

-He received his BA from Washington and Jefferson College (1957), DMD from the University of Pittsburgh , School of Dental Medicine (1961); a certificate in Pediatric Dentistry from Columbia University, School of Dental and Oral Surgery (1966); and an MA in Special Education from Columbia University Teachers College (1967).
 He has over 150 articles and chapters in professional and lay publications on preventive oral health care, oral health care for infants and young children and children with special health care needs.
-He is editor of the text, Dentistry for the Handicapped Patient,(CV Mosby Company); an editor of the text, Pediatric Dentistry: Infancy Through Adolescence, 5th ed (Elsevier/Saunders Company); editor of Practical Reviews in Pediatric Dentistry(Oakstone Medical Publishing); and co-editor The Handbook of Pediatric Dentistry, 4th ed(American Academy of Pediatric Dentistry).
+He is editor of the text, Dentistry for the Handicapped Patient,(CV Mosby Company); the senior editor of the text, Pediatric Dentistry: Infancy Through Adolescence, 65th ed (Elsevier/Saunders Company); Reviewer Practical Reviews in Pediatric Dentistry(Oakstone Medical Publishing); and co-editor The Handbook of Pediatric Dentistry5th ed(American Academy of Pediatric Dentistry).

 Anupama Rao Tate, is an associate professor of pediatrics at the George Washington University School of Medicine.
 She is a faculty member in the Department of Pediatric Dentistry in the Goldberg Center for Community Pediatric Health at Children’s National Medical Center.
 She serves as the director of Advocacy and Research.
 She also is co-director of the District of Columbia Pediatric Oral Health Coalition.
-She currently serves on the Grant Sub-Committee and the Marketing Task Force Committee of the Healthy Smiles, Healthy Children Foundation of the AAPD.
-She also serves on the Evidence-Based Dentistry Committee, Council of Clinical Affairs, and the Consumer Review Committee of the AAPD.
+She currently serves as Parliamentarian for the Board of Directors to the AAPD.
+She currently chairs the Grant Sub-Committee of the Healthy Smiles, Healthy Children Foundation of the AAPD.
+She also chairs the Evidence-Based Dentistry Committee and the Consumer Review Committee of the AAPD.
 She is the Public Policy Advocate for District of Columbia for the AAPD as well.
-She is on the Examination Committee for the American Board of Pediatric Dentistry and serves as a director to the Board of the College of Diplomats of the American Board of Pediatric Dentistry.
+She chairs the Qualifying Examination Committee for the American Board of Pediatric Dentistry and serves as a member of the Section on Oral Health to the American Academy of Pediatrics.